divyaahegde/Analyze-Box-Office-Data-with-Seaborn-and-Python/README.md

 We can all agree that in most cases, there is a correlation between the budget of a film and the revenue generated.
 If the film had a higher budget, it would probably generate a higher revenue or maybe vice-versa.
 In this segment we can find out correlation between the two and the degree of correlation using the given data.

-A scatterplot `sns.scatterplot(train['budget'], train['revenue'])` is used to figure out the relation between the revenue and budget.
-We cannot really figure out the relation.
-Now we compare the log transformed budget and revenue to check for a relation between the two.
+A scatterplot `sns.scatterplot(train['budget'], train['revenue'])` is used to figure out the relation between the revenue and budget but we cannot really figure out the relation.
+So, we compare the log transformed budget and revenue to check for a relation between the two and we can clearly see the relation between log transformed revenue and budget.

 ![download (2)](https://user-images.githubusercontent.com/66896597/87536700-22009600-c6b7-11ea-8e65-6a383f159202.png)

 ## 4. Does having an official homepage affect the revenue?

 With `train['homepage'].value_counts()` we calculate the unique number of homepages for each film.
-Then we use this to create another feature called occurence of a homepage    with binary values which is used to indicate the presence or absence of a homapage.
+Then we use this to create another feature called occurence of a homepage    `train['has_homepage']` with binary values which is used to indicate the presence or absence of a homapage.

 We use **.loc** to find out if a particular film has a homepage.
 This can be done by comparing its `isnull()== False`.
 If this condition is satisfied, it means that that film has a homepage and we assign it with 1.